stoplightio/studio/README.md

 ## Stoplight-Flavored Markdown

-Stoplight-flavored markdown (SMD) is a lightweight variation on the standard [Commonmark](https://commonmark.org/) markdown syntax.
-SMD enables a few advanced block types that will enrich your user’s documentation experience, and includes options such as callouts, tabs, JSON schema elements, and HTTP "try it out" blocks.
+Stoplight-flavored Markdown (SMD) is a fully compatible superset of [CommonMark](https://commonmark.org/), the popular Markdown specification.
+SMD enables a few advanced block types that will enrich your user’s documentation experience, and includes options such as call-outs, tabs, JSON Schema elements, and HTTP "try it out" blocks.

 ![](assets/images/markdown1.png)